josephf123/josephf123.github.io/_posts/2024-06-28-touch-grass.md

 ```

 Designing and configuring the hardware device that will connect to the hotspot also involved some engineering work.
-Before I began, I considered creating an ios or android app instead.
-Problems arose when I realised there were many restrictions in regards to how much you can control the network and wifi data on phone apps.
-Also I thought it would be a lot cooler building a physical thing rather than just some lame app.
+Before I began, I considered creating an ios or android app however problems arose when I realised there were a lot of limitations involving interactions with the device and wifi connections and network requests.
+I thought getting the actual connection was a priority for the game and thought building a physical device was cooler than just an app.

-In order to productionise and automate the setup of the raspberry pi, I created an ansible playbook that gets a freshly imaged RPi with Raspberry Pi OS Lite and fully configures the setup, this setup includes downloading the appropriate packages, cloning the github, generates some Public/Private keys (explained below), sets up the nmconnection (network manager connection) file, the bash script, the systemd service and the golang binary that runs on device.
+In order to productionise and automate the setup of the raspberry pi, I created an ansible playbook that gets a freshly imaged RPi with Raspberry Pi OS Lite and fully configures the setup, this setup includes downloading the appropriate packages, cloning the github, generating some public/private keys (explained below), setting up the nmconnection (network manager connection) file, the bash script, the systemd service and the golang binary that runs on device.

-# Security is important!
+## Security is important!

 Security is important and I wanted to harden the system from tampering and bypassing.